-Help fund the continued work of improving, expanding, updating and maintaining the site.
-Supporters names are displayed under the “Supporters” heading on HalifaxTrails.ca.
-Feel free to include a link or special instructions for your “Supporters” listing, or contact me with the info or leave a note with with contribution.
+All supporters names are displayed under the “Supporters” heading on HalifaxTrails.ca.
+Feel free to include a website link or special instructions for your listing.
+Contact me with the info or leave a note with with contribution.

 Support HalifaxTrails.ca by bookmarking this link to use for your Amazon shopping.
 I receive a small commission on all Amazon purchases from that link, via their affiliate program.

-Shop.HalifaxTrails.ca is a personally curated mix of products I’ve researched or own.
+Shop.HalifaxTrails.ca is a personally curated mix of products that catch my eye when I’m researching equipment.
 It’s full of outdoor recreation gear, books and my own photography.
 I receive a small commission (roughly 5%) on all Amazon product purchases and a larger percentage for my photography.

 Clicking on ads throughout the site helps pay for the yearly web hosting fees.
 At a rate of pennies per click, it’s not much but it’s what pays that bill.
-(With enough regular contributions or shop purchases, I’d gladly get rid of the ads).
+(With regular contributions or shop purchases, I’d gladly get rid of the ads).

 1) Steve Morley

 2) Pat Sims-Eastwood, Oliver Doepner.

 Gail Stacey, Gretchen Amirault, John van Gurp, Carla M., Laura McDonald, Patrick Taylor, Frederick Rivard, Jonathan Woelber, Tamera Murdock, Lesley Brechin.

 People, Organizations, & Businesses Who Have Helped Me Along The Way: